 SBG Sox Baseball & SSG Softball Programs are honored to announce the Avery Wayne Johnson Memorial Foundation, a 501C(3) non-profit corporation created for the benefit of Sox players that graduate high school and attend college.

 The Foundation will award scholarships to SBG Sox Players who compete in its High School Showcase Programs.
-In January of each year, applications for scholarships will be accepted and awards granted upon graduation from high school and enrolment in college.
+In April of each year, applications for scholarships will be accepted and awards granted upon graduation from high school and enrolment in college.
 Scholarship Awards will be provided directly to the student, with no restrictions on the use of the funds.
-The amount of the awards will be announced in January of each year, along with the total scholarships that will awarded.
-Playing baseball in college will not be a requirement to earn an award.
+Playing baseball or softball in college will not be a requirement to earn an award.
 In honor of his beloved Brandon Bulldogs, at least one award will go to a player that graduates from Brandon High School in Brandon, MS.